Complete Guide on How to Decorate your Home in a Transitional Style

 Traditional Statement Piece

 The transitional style features a combination of contemporary and traditional design elements.
 A statement piece will serve as the main focal point in a space as well as help merge the two opposing styles together into one cohesive unit.
 Examples of statement pieces include an area rug with an intricate pattern, a vintage dresser, or antique trunk coffee table.
-It can also be a decorative lighting fixture such as an orb pendant chandelier.
+It can also be a decorative floor lamps or an orb pendant chandelier.

 Transitional Style Living Room